End To End Results

 Overview of cost breakdown for all demand, by route

-Basically, this overview shows the same data as the table Overview of cost breakdown for all demand on the Cost To Serve Results page.
+Basically, this overview shows the same data as the table Overview of cost breakdown for all demand on the page Cost To Serve Results.
 However, the data are now broken down by the route through which it flows through the network.
 This allows you to see where and how the costs to serve are incurred.

 In this table you can see that every line with cost has an origin and a destination.
-If the origin and the destination are the same, the cost is incurred at that location (such as supply cost, handling cost, production cost).
-If the origin and the destination are different, the cost is incurred between the two locations (such as primary cost, secondary cost, inter resource cost).
+If the origin and the destination are the same, then the cost (such as supply cost, handling cost, production cost) is incurred at that location.
+If the origin and the destination are different, then the cost (such as primary cost, secondary cost, inter resource cost) is incurred between the two locations.

 The resulting table looks as follows: